nunoguilherme/azure-stuff/README.md

 - Python: This project uses Python for scripting.
 Ensure you have Python installed on your system.
 If not, you can download it [here](https://www.python.org/downloads/).
 - Azure SDK: This project uses the Azure SDK to interact with Azure services.
 You can install it using pip:

-'pip install azure'
+`pip install azure`

 ## Installation 📦

 Clone the repo: git clone https://github.com/nunoguilherme/azure-stuff.git.
-Install Python dependencies: 'pip install -r requirements.txt.'
+Install Python dependencies:
+`pip install -r requirements.txt.`

 ## Usage 🎯
 To run the project locally, follow these steps: